LISTERINE/sourcerer/README.rst

 --------------------------------------
 Your Syntax Maps top-level keys define what your Spellbook top-level sections are containing.
 The values of your Syntax Map top-level keys are dictionaries defining how to handle the contents of your Spellbook sections.

 In the given example, the only top-level Spellbook section is 'functions'.
-In the Syntax Map, the 'functions' key's value says several things:
+In the Syntax Map, the 'functions' key's value says several things

 1. For each child node encountered, create a new FunctionObj (defined by 'type')